tingwei99/trUUth_document_scanner/README.md

 This open source library when completed will be part of a new platform that will let people reclaim, secure and monetise their data.
 Here from co-founder Nick Gatland at the event on the trUUth mission that is being led by the team from locii innovations and its collaborators across the globe.

-## trUUth challenge 1  : Document capture & trim (document scanner)
+## trUUth challenge 1  : Mobile App Document Scanner

-You will create as a flutter library that can be used by any app that is looking to capture a document such as a letter, bill (e.g. telephone bill), page of a legal document etc
+You will create as a Flutter package that can be used by any app implemented in Flutter to detect and scan any documents such as a passport, invoice, letter, bill, legal document etc and store the cropped image in either .png or .jpg format on the device.

-### Use case stories :
-* As a user I am able to point my camera at a document and the camera will auto detect the document edges and create an image of that document only by stripping away any background image captured in the original camera frame
-* The system will save the document as ? and save ?
+The package must support both android and iOS devices.
+The package can be implmente using open source compter vision libraries (ie. [OpenCV](https://opencv.org/)) or any native libraries available on android and iOS.

+#### Sample

 <img src="https://github.com/lociiinnovation/trUUth_hackathon/blob/master/document-detection-scanning-sdk.jpg" width=200/>